 The Alps are a centre of biodiversity for the whole of Europe.
 They host about 4.500 plant species, of which almost 400 are endemic.
 The fauna of the Alps might reach 30.000 species.
-Today, artificial or semi-natural environments, and traditional land-uses represent a remarkable share of the present biodiversity in the Alps, including as a consequence of changes in society, tourism, and agricultural production methods.
-Both flora and fauna diversity is subject to threats, partially linked to human intervention in the area.On the global scale climate change, air pollution, enrichment in CO_2 and nitrogen deposition, together with other economic, social and cultural processes originating outside the Alps (e.g. market forces, fluctuation in tourism, traffic and demographic change) represent the more dangerous external forces for the alpine environment.
-It has also been observed that, since local species have a great adaptation capacity as a consequence of typical climate heterogeneity resulting from topographical complexity, this feature of the alpine environment coupled with the ecological richness of the Alps could enable it to counterbalance a small temperature increase $(1^{\circ}C - 2^{\circ}C)^{72}$.
+Today, artificial or seminatural environments, and traditional landuses represent a remarkable share of the present biodiversity in the Alps, including as a consequence of changes in society, production agricultural tourism, and methods.
+Both flora and fauna diversity is subject to threats, partially linked to human intervention in the area.
+On the global scale climate change, air pollution, enrichment in CO2 and nitrogen deposition, together with other economic, social and cultural processes originating outside the Alps (e.g. market forces, fluctuation in tourism, traffic and demographic change) represent the more dangerous external forces for the alpine environment.
+It has also been observed that, since local species have a great adaptation capacity as a consequence of typical climate heterogeneity resulting from topographical complexity, this feature of the alpine environment coupled with the ecological richness of the Alps could enable it to counterbalance a small temperature increase (1°C -2°C)58.